This post may contain affiliate links. See my disclosure policy.

 - Lightly grease a large baking tray and arrange the marinated chicken thighs on it.

-- Bake the chicken for 28-30 minutes, or until crispy on the outside.
+- Bake the chicken for 28-30 minutes or until the chicken reaches an internal temperature of 165F.

 What would suggest serving this with ?
 Rice/potatoes/pasta/vegetables etc etc